dabico/nginx-access-log-digest/README.md

 ## Jupyter Notebook

-The Jupyter notebook uses the data produced by the mining script to perform the actual analysis and visualization.
-It's written in the style of both a report and tutorial.
+The Jupyter Notebook uses the data produced by the mining script to perform the actual analysis and visualization.
+It's written in the style of both a report and a tutorial.
 For each section, it explains the individual steps taken to produce the analysis and visualization, while also providing commentary on the results.
 Although we provide the data to run the notebook yourself, we have also deployed it to a GitHub